PrestaShop/example-modules/demosymfonyformsimple/README.md

 ## Supported PrestaShop versions

-This module is compatible with PS 8.0.x versions only.
+This module has been tested with PrestaShop 8.

 ## Requirements